rrcanlas/NMapVA/README.md

   1. Clone the starter code from this [repository](https://github.com/rrcanlas/NMapVA).

   2. Create an account in the [Google Maps API](https://cloud.google.com/maps-platform/) to get a key.
-Where the value of the key parameter located at the `NMReact/src/Gmap.js` will be inserted in Line 197:
+Where the value of the key parameter located at the `NMReact/src/Gmap.js` will be inserted in:

      `googleMapURL="https://maps.googleapis.com/maps/api/js?v=3.exp&key=[Insert Key Here!]"`

-  3. Create an account in the [Foursquare](https://foursquare.com) to obtain a key where the value of the key parameter located at the `NMReact/src/App.js` will be inserted in Line 12:
+  3. Create an account in the [Foursquare](https://foursquare.com) to obtain a key where the value of the key parameter located at the `NMReact/src/App.js` will be inserted in:

      url = `'https://api.foursquare.com/v2/venues/search?r=json&v=20140806&ll=37.646152,-77.511429&client_id=` `[Insert Client ID Key Here!]`&client_secret=`[Insert Client Secret Key Here!]`